elizabethnyam/etana/workspaces/SettingUpIEtanaOnRaspberryPi.md

 0 1 * * * sudo systemctl restart ipfs-daemon.service
 ```

-Finally, in order to get the content resolving faster, we experiment with keeping our Identity Boxes connected in a Swarm.
+Finally, in order to get the content resolving faster, we experiment with keeping our Etana Devicesconnected in a Swarm.
 If you want to learn more about, there is a good article: [How to Keep Your IPFS Nodes Connected to Ensure Fast Content Discovery](https://medium.com/pinata/how-to-keep-your-ipfs-nodes-connected-and-ensure-fast-content-discovery-7d92fb23da46).

 We first create a small bash script in `$HOME` named `keep-swarm-connected.sh`: